Yutsuten/notes/notes/tool/vim/buffer.md

 | `%:h` | Path to the current directory. |
 | `scp://srv-name/` | Path to a remote file.
 Path defaults to home directory.
 Add one more `/` for absolute path. |

+When using globs, use `Tab` to auto-complete one entry, or `C-a` to auto-complete all available entries.

 ## Buffer navigation

 | Command | Description |